appacademy/SWEO-Part-Time-Resources/3-Module/1-week/1-day/README.md

   - **`PREVIOUS ASSESSMENTS ARE NOT ALLOWED`**
   - **`anything not in the listed resources`**

+> **Please delete your node modules before you submit, and don't forget to rename your test file to begin with your name.
+Thank you!**

 ### This is the last assessment for Mod 2!
 You guys have got this! 🙂

 ---